 This strategic work depends on the prayerful support and financial gifts of our supporters.

 Here are some ways you can pray for this ministry:

-- Pray for God’s guidance in the recruitment of a new cohort of trainers for the Governance Development Program and for the scheduling of requested training.
+Pray for the current cohort of trainers of the Governance Development Program and for the scheduling of requested training.